 We live in the presence of ourselves our entire lives.
 Circumstances and environments come and go, but our presence remains a constant.
 Except for a complete psychological breakdown, we will be a constant companion throughout the remainders of our lives.
-Becoming acquainted with this straggler that followed us from childhood into marriage, and then to old age, is a good idea.
+Becoming acquainted with our sense of self that follows us from childhood into marriage, and then to old age, is a good idea.

 Our constant presence in every moment swells our sense of importance.
 Other times conscious awareness of faults explodes our image into worthless fragments.
 Yet, the same person remains the next day—ready to witness another day of our life.

 "Our constant presence in every moment swells our sense of importance."

 We must process two realities.
 One story is the story of our life.
 We are the star.
 We provide the action.
 We are capable and important.
 Our actions have an impact on the future of our story.
 This is referred to as self-efficacy in psychology.
 The other reality is the story of the universe.
 In this story, we don’t have a leading role.
 In fact, our role is rather unimportant.
 We are small, unseen and a piece of a much grander whole.

 Both these realities simultaneously exist.
 Like Schrödinger's cat, both alive and dead inside the unopened box.
 We are important and insignificant.